Work schedule and hours

 -

-Once the street is ready to be resurfaced, you will receive a door hanger notice 72 hours in advance that the street will be closed for one day in the upcoming week.
+Crews distributed door hanger fliers 72 hours in advance notifying residents and businesses that the street will be closed for one day in the upcoming week.

 -